-The number of shares of common stock to be issued and outstanding after this offering is based on 2,167,837 shares of common stock issued and outstanding as of December 30, 2013, and excludes:
+The number of shares of common stock to be issued and outstanding after this offering is based on 2,167,837 shares of common stock issued and outstanding as of the date of this prospectus, and excludes:

 - 400,000 shares reserved for future issuances under our 2013 Stock Incentive Plan (the "2013 Plan").
 All future grants will be made pursuant to the 2013 Plan; - 1,989 shares issuable upon exercise of outstanding warrants; and - 409,050 shares issuable upon exercise of the Underwriters' warrants.